TruVortex/truv_compression/README.md

 # truv_compression

-This project is a lossless compression engine which uses the DEFLATE compression algorithm.
-By decoupling sliding-window match-reduction (LZ77) from statistical entropy coding (Dynamic Huffman), the engine achieves significant compression ratios while utilizing data parallelism and hardware-level bit manipulation to maximize throughput.
+This project is a lossless compression program which uses the DEFLATE compression algorithm.
+By decoupling sliding-window match-reduction (LZ77) from statistical entropy coding (Dynamic Huffman), the program achieves significant compression ratios while maximizing throughput through data parallelism and hardware-level bit manipulation.

 ---